bookshelf/bookshelf/CONTRIBUTING.md

 At this point the only thing missing are the databases that will be used for running some of the tests of the automated test suite.

-There are two options for setting up this part.
-The first one is to change some configuration options of the database servers and the other is to use a config file in case you already have your servers configured and don't want to change any of their config files.
-The first two sections below deal with the first option and then there are instructions on how to use the other option.
+There are three options for setting up this part.
+The first one is to use docker containers for the database servers, alternatively you can provide configuration options of the database servers and lastly is to use a config file in case you already have your servers configured and don't want to change any of their config files.

+### Docker

+You can install [Docker](http://www.docker.com) easily on linux / osx distros by invoking one of the following commands

+`curl -sSL https://get.docker.com/ | sh` or `wget -qO- https://get.docker.com/ | sh`

+Next we will install Docker Compose, installation instructions can be found [here](https://docs.docker.com/compose/install/)

+Now we can issue the command to initiate the database servers;

+`sudo docker-compose up`

+### Database Servers

+The two sections below deal with setting up the database servers needed for running tests.

 #### MySQL